Special Educational Needs

 - Regular termly pupil progress meetings to monitor achievement and progress including those at risk of underachievement.

-- For children identified with a higher level of need, specialist assessments can be made and appropriate outcomes for the child are identified in partnership with parents and any relevant outside agencies through SEN support.
-Individual children who are either on the SEN register or at risk of underachievement have specific targets planned for and recorded on Provision Maps or Individual Learning Plans.
+- Wave 3: For children identified with a higher level of need, specialist assessments can be made and appropriate outcomes for the child are identified in partnership with parents and any relevant outside agencies through SEN support.
+Individual children who are either on the SEN register or at risk of underachievement have specific targets planned for and recorded on Individual Learning Plans.
 Progress is monitored through a cycle of ASSESS – PLAN – DO - REVIEW.

 - A Child with significant needs may be assessed for an Education, Health Care Plan (EHCP).